 While sub-accounts provide granular detail, it is a best practice to keep your Chart of Accounts (COA) as tight as possible, while still providing sufficient operational data.

 Notice that in the Income section of the Craig's Landscaping file COA in Figure 2-23, Landscaping Services are broken down into Job Materials and Labor, and then further into types of materials.
 This is usually too much detail for a Chart of Accounts.

 Separating Job Materials and Labor Income is a useful distinction on a P&L report.
-The Decks and Patios, Fountains, Plants, Sprinklers, Installation, and Maintenance categories could all be tracked with Products and Services instead.
+The Decks and Patios, Fountains, Plants, Sprinklers, Installation, and Maintenance categories should all be tracked with Products and Services instead.

-By using products and services whose Sales accounts credit Job Materials Income or Labor Income, you'll also be able to run a variety of Products and Services reports to see a detailed analysis of what the company buys and sells.
+That way, you'll also be able to run a variety of Products and Services reports to see a detailed analysis of what the company buys and sells.